Horse64/hvm.horse64.org/BUILD.md

    2. GCC including libc headers.
    3. X11 and/or Wayland headers for SDL2 if you're not
       just building the headless versions.
-   4. Horse64 SDK, specifically `horserun`.
+   4. Horse64 SDK, specifically `horserun` and `horp`.
       Make sure `horserun` is available in your path or symlink it into this repository's root via:

       ```bash
       ln -s /path/to/your/binary/of/horserun ./horserun
+      ln -s /path/to/your/binary/of/horp ./horp
       ```
    5. autotools and autoconf and libtool and cmake, for some of the dependencies.